DataDog/integrations-core/cilium/README.md

       (...)
     ```

-2. Make sure that the Docker socket is mounted to the Datadog Agent as done in [this manifest][5] or mount the `/var/log/pods` directory if you are not using docker.
+2. Mount the Docker socket to the Datadog Agent as done in [this manifest][5] or mount the `/var/log/pods` directory if you are not using Docker.

 3. [Restart the Agent][13].